ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 <img src ="../images/jess-highfid-1.jpg" width="600px">

-This high fidelity sketch of a violin plot adheres to the principles of visual design we learnt in class by using area/density and boxplots to express distributions of each score.
+This high-fidelity sketch of a violin plot adheres to the principles of visual design we learnt in class by using area/density and boxplots to express distributions of each score.
 The vis utilizes pop-outs by making the median red.
 A tooltip can help display exact distribution information, such as mean, median, mode, SD and IQR.
 Allowing the user to interact with the vis by selecting violin or boxplot or both can help viewers by creating a cleaner, less dense visualization.

 <img src ="../images/jess-highfid-2a.jpg" width="500px"> <img src ="../images/jess-highfid-2b.jpg" width="500px">

-My high fidelity sketch adheres to the principles of visual design we learnt in class by using a histogram to express self-reported mental health scores and effectively communicate the distributions of each score.
+My high-fidelity sketch adheres to the principles of visual design we learnt in class by using a histogram to express self-reported mental health scores and effectively communicate the distributions of each score.
 The vis ensures discriminability through distinct, color blind friendly colors for different conditions.
 Highlighting 1 of 1 points in red helps to draw attention to outliers (pop-out).
-Keeping the same X axis for both graphs helps create uniformity.
+Keeping the same X-axis for both graphs helps create uniformity.
 The potential to use closure with a brush tool could help enhance understanding and interactivity.

 <img src ="../images/jess-highfid-3.jpg" width="600px">

-This high fidelity sketch adheres to the principles of visual design we learnt in class by using a scatter-plot to express two different self-reported mental health scores and effectively communicate the distributions of each score.
+This high-fidelity sketch adheres to the principles of visual design we learnt in class by using a scatter-plot to express two different self-reported mental health scores and effectively communicate the distributions of each score.
 The vis ensures accuracy through different color saturations to account for the music listened BPM.
 Dark points will show outliers.
 An option to have size as count may help identify clusters.

 ## Next Steps (~250 words)